hithosh/IotDevice/README.md

-**Overview**
-The project is to create a dashboard for single user interface where  the data is populate from api .

-It contains deviceTypeinfo and status,connectionStatus and render the group data  based on device Type **Features**
-• Load groupdata based on deviceType information -

-Get all the information from  API (endpoint https://vstechtest.azurewebsites.net/api/GetData)

-and API requests require an Authorization header with the Bearer value “ade74927-f3df-4718-8f85-d10bab443b1c”.
+Overview
+   This Project populates data from the Vstech testAPI.
+It contains IOT device information like serial number,name of the device, connection status, etc.

+Features
+DeviceType -
-Display all the deviceType info in the card grid.
+ Get all the Deviceinformation from vstech Test API(endpoint vstechtest.azurewebsites.net).
+Display all the people's info in the card grid.

-• Select deviceType by drop down methode.
+List all device - Based device type get all device API(endpoint http://vstechtest.azurewebsites.net) Total device- Display total device count.
+No of online device - Display no of online device based on connection status.
+No of failed device - Display no of failed device based on status.

 Pages and component

-• The Dashboard page has card grid view, drop down.
+Dashboard page has App bar tittle of the page.
-.The Appbar component is in component

-Library:
+Select menu display all the device type,Display device information in card grid.

+API
+ VSTech- Using this test API data loaded in screen.
+ API Reference  vstechtest.azurewebsites.net
+How to run
-• Run npm install
+Run npm install

-• Run npm start
+Run npm start

-• Open http://localhost:3000/ URL. display diviceType
+Open http://localhost:3000/ URL. display peoples page

-.npm install @mui/material @mui/styled-engine-sc styled-components

 ## Available Scripts